City of Pelican, Alaska

 Incredible Fishing and Unparalleled Beauty

-This combination will make your stay at Highliner Lodge and Charters Inc. unforgettable!
+This combination will make your stay at Highliner Lodge & Charters unforgettable!
 Pelican, an authentic, rustic, rootin’-tootin’ commercial fishing village, was pioneered in 1938 to process the seemingly boundless runs of salmon and halibut caught by the Highliners who fished in these nearby waters.
 Where?
 Where the fish are!
 (Location, location, location!)

 Pelican claimed to be “Closest to the Fish” in those days, but we are still indisputably "Closest to the Fish" today.
 See our “Catch Rates!” page for proof!